dnagard/sep-business-app/README.md

 - **ORM**: [Prisma](https://www.prisma.io/) - for type-safe, SQL-based data modeling and querying.
 - **Testing**: [Jest](https://jestjs.io/) - a JavaScript testing framework to ensure code reliability.

+## Notes on Development

+This was my first front-end project, and it served as an introduction to Next.js and building user interfaces.
+The current version may lack polish, but it demonstrates a functional, multi-step workflow with role-based permissions.
+Working with these tools has given me a solid foundation, and I look forward to developing these skills in future projects.

 ## Getting Started

 1. **Install Dependencies**